-- o strongly disagree, disagree, etc. becomes 1 = strongly disagree, 2 = disagree - o adding these numbers makes it easier to text to numbers after downloading from Google
+- strongly disagree, disagree, etc. becomes 1 = strongly disagree, 2 = disagree - adding these numbers makes it easier to convert text to numbers for data analysis after downloading data from Google forms.

-Note that steps 1, 2, and 3 above are the only parts of Activity 1 that should be completed as a group.
+Note that phases 2 and 3 above are the only parts of Activity 1 that should be completed as a group.
 The remaining parts of Activity 1, detailed in another document, should be completed individually.